 What matters?
 Ease of giving is the single most important question.
 The faster and more painless you can make your giving process, the more people will complete transactions.
 We tested these theories with 6 food banks, each processing over $50,000 online, and by simply streamlining the donation process we were able to increase giving by 150-170%.
 The first step in improving your donation form is taking out as many steps and possible.

 Is it expensive?
 This answer varies wildly depending on the ethics of the donation processor.
 The vast majority of old companies charge a subscription fee (usually $75-200/mo) and then take a large percentage (usually 5-7%) of donations.
-Newer companies are doing away with business models that take a percentage of transactions.

 What makes it work?
 Donation processing works best when tightly integrated with your email communication.
 You'll raise more money if you can communicate a clear, well-targeted message to the right supporters and then make it exceptionally easy to give.
 Nearly all of your online gifts will come from email appeals, though an increasing amount does come from social media platforms.